FonziePants/adventofcode/solutions/day03/README.md

 > .#..#...#.#.#..#...#.#.#..#...#.#.#..#...#.#.#..#...#.#.#..#...#.#  --->
 >```

 Today's was pretty straightforward.
-Before I even finished readng the problem, I figured it would make sense to write the code to ingest the map and store it as a 2D boolean array of tree-or-no-tree.
+Before I even finished reading the problem, I figured it would make sense to write the code to ingest the map and store it as a 2D boolean array of tree-or-no-tree.
 I threw this in a class so that I could run convenience methods (like printing) without needing to pass in a 2d array everywhere.

 ## Part 1
 > You start on the open square (.) in the top-left corner and need to reach the bottom (below the bottom-most row on your map).